ladecadence/ASHAB-RS/README.md

 * [paths]: General paths for mission logs and images
   * main_dir: main path where we store logs, images, etc.
   * images_dir: image storage relative path (to main_dir)
-  * log: log file name.
+  * log_prefix: prefix of the log file name, will be completed with datetime and ".log" extension.
 * [ssdv]: SSDV image configuration.
   * size: SSDV image resolution.
 WIDTHxHEIGH, like 640x480.
   * name: temporary filename for the SSDV image conversion.